Topic: Maintaining Fiber Optic Networks

 The fiber link loss may be different when a link is reassembled after inspection, especially with connectors that have spring loaded ferrules like STs.
 Inspecting a connection could lead to higher loss than initially measured and potentially affecting data transfer on systems like Gigabit Ethernet and 10G Ethernet where loss margins are very low.

 As for testing with an OTDR for maintenance inspection, some telcos do that automatically on spare fibers in outside plant cables that run tens or hundreds of kilometers through desolate regions.
-An OTDR is inappropriate for most premises systems under any circumstances and often causes more problems that it solves.
+An OTDR, unless it is very high resolution, is inappropriate for most premises systems under any circumstances and often causes more problems that it solves.

 Finally, if you have a problem with dust in a telecom closet, room or data center, you have a poorly designed facility that should be fixed with proper sealing, filtration and air conditioning.
 You should not try to fix it with a feather duster.